Wednesday, August 8, 2018

 Ruben began studying the law through journals from the prison library.

 “I spent my days reading case law and teaching myself,” he said.
 “I filed appeals, but was never successful.
 The (passage of) the juvenile justice bills gave me hope.
 Before that, I was certain I would die in prison.”

 Ruben's knowledge of the law and his commitment to his own rehabilitation were inspiring, said his team of USC law students.

 “I’m grateful to have had the opportunity to help him.
 It was definitely the most meaningful and interesting work that I did in law school,” said Ligon.

 Jihyuk Song, a second-year student, came to admire his client.
 “Ruben is brilliant, humble, and very self-motivated,” he said.
 “I have learned so much from his growth and maturity.

 “Representing a client is like taking a journey together,” Song added.
 “The value of going through the downs—numerous denials—in order to eventually achieve our goal together—parole—is something I would not have learned inside a classroom.
 I am very thankful.”

-Julia Deixler ’14 was a second-year law student when she began working with Ruiz.
+Julia Deixler ’14 was a second-year law student when she began working with Ruben.
 She was so convinced he should be resentenced that she continued to represent him after she was hired as an associate at O’Melveny in Los Angeles.
-She was the first USC law student to meet with Ruiz, and continued to do so on a regular basis as they prepared for his resentencing hearing.
+She was the first USC law student to meet with Ruben, and continued to do so on a regular basis as they prepared for his resentencing hearing.